micheleangioni/node-ts-ai-starter/readme.md

 Run `npm test` to run the tests or `npm run watch-test` to run the tests with the watcher.

-It will be used an in-memory SqLite database, against which migrations and seedings will be run.
+The tests will use both a MongoDB and an in-memory SqLite database, against which migrations and seedings will be run.

+## Going Serverless

+If you are interested in Serverless architecture, take a look at [Serverless Node TypeScript](https://github.com/micheleangioni/sls-node-ts), a starter kit ready for Serverless deployment out of the box.

 ## Contribution Guidelines